 As Penny is finishing her data entry, she gets a call from a customer asking about a missing invoice.
 As Penny scours her spreadsheets, bookkeeping software and notes, she soon realizes that Sal probably didn’t create the order.

 After a quick visit with Sal netted no results, Penny voices her frustrations with Bill, the brewery owner.

 Penny says the inefficient systems in Sales are preventing her from doing her job.
 If she is going to keep the brewery accounting in check she needs better systems in place.

 After hearing Penny’s story, Bill dives into researching brewery accounting systems.
 Sometime later he meets with Penny to share his findings.
 Turns out that “the problem” wasn’t an isolated issue for any one person or department, or even a brewery accounting software problem.
 The problem occurred across every department in the brewery.
 “The problem” was the inability to connect the dots between the various spreadsheets, bookkeeping software, web apps, proprietary knowledge, and handwritten notes.

 Bill explains that with OrchestratedBEER’s all-in-one brewery management software, real-time sales, accounting, production and inventory numbers are tied together in a centralized place.
 This allows accurate, timely information to flow freely between departments, automating much of the tedious manual entry Penny spends her time on.

-With OBeer, Penny would now automatically receive Sal’s order from the Mobile Sales App rather than hand-written notes on the back of napkins and recycled paper.
+With OBeer, Penny would now automatically receive Sal’s order rather than hand-written notes on the back of napkins and recycled paper.
 Customers and distributors could place their own orders, and view reports on The OBeer Customer Web Portal.